smwesten-usgs/swb2/doc/src/raw/0003c10_soil_moisture_retention.md

 #### Thornthwaite-Mather {#sm_thornthwaite_mather}

 The first versions of SWB included full tabularized versions of the soil-moisture retention function, along with methods to interpolate between the various table values.
-The original published method also introduces a variable (accumulated potential water loss, APWL) to track the cumulative unmet potential evapotranspiration as a way to make calculation simpler.
+The original published Thornthwaite-Mather [-@thornthwaite_instructions_1957] method also introduces a variable (accumulated potential water loss, APWL) to track the cumulative unmet potential evapotranspiration as a way to make calculation simpler.
 Ultimately, the many steps involved in the published method are designed to estimate actual evapotranspiration as directly proportional to the soil moisture relative to field capacity +@fig:aet_to_pet_thornthwaite.

 ![ Thornthwaite [-@thornthwaite_approach_1948] soil-moisture retention function. file: Actual_ET__FAO56.png]( ../images/Actual_ET__Thornthwaite.png ) {#fig:aet_to_pet_thornthwaite}